When to get life insurance?

 • added living expenses.

 “The advice is more or less the same, though,” MacMillan says.
-“You still want to purchase as much life insurance coverage as you can afford.”
+“You still want to purchase life insurance according to your needs and budget.”

 But, if you already have term life insurance, this is the time to consider changing your policy.
 “Most term life policies allow you to convert to permanent life insurance,” she says.
-“It’s more expensive, but permanent life offers lifelong protection from the financial impact of death.”
+“It can be more expensive, but permanent life offers lifelong protection from the financial impact of death.”

 It also pays off.
-“A permanent life policy is set in terms of cost.
-Whereas with term life, your premium increases – sometimes drastically – every time you renew it,” MacMillan adds.
+“Many permanent life policies have guaranteed costs .
+Whereas with term life, your premium increases upon renewal,” MacMillan adds.
 The younger you are when you buy permanent life insurance, the lower the premium you’ll pay.

 “Having workplace insurance is great.
 But I always caution about how there’s less job security nowadays,” MacMillan says.
-“When you move from an employer, you leave behind the insurance they gave you.
+“When you move from an employer, you leave behind the insurance they offered.
 And hopefully the next one will have equal, similar or better coverage.”

-Plus, there’s no law stating a Canadian employer must give you life insurance.
+Plus, there’s no law stating a Canadian employer must provide life insurance.
 “That’s why it’s best to think of your workplace insurance as a top-up to your own policy,” MacMillan suggests.
 “So, no matter what happens at work you’ll have your own insurance to fall back on.”

 Life insurance in your 40s, 50s, 60s and beyond

 At this stage of your life, you may be paying more attention to retirement or estate planning.
-So, you most likely need more financial stability and protection.
+So, you may need more financial stability and protection.

-MacMillan recommends looking into permanent life insurance for these reasons:
+MacMillan suggests looking into permanent life insurance for these reasons:

 • Depending on your policy, your insurance costs may not rise.